Ifylee/Dream-Voyage/README.md

 # Dream Voyage

 Dream Voyage is a web application designed to help users plan and book their dream vacations.
-The application provides a seamless experience for users to browse, select, and purchase vacation packages, with a focus on user authentication and personalized trip recommendations.
+The application provides a seamless experience for browsing, selecting, and purchasing vacation packages.
+Focusing on user experience and worldwide adventure.

 ## Table of Contents